-The Deputy Headteacher has day to day responsibility for co-ordinating the implementation of this policy and monitoring outcomes, with the support of the inclusion lead and other key members of the leadership team.
-The Deputy Headteacher has expert and informed knowledge of evidence based research of 'what works' and 'how' this works in diminishing the difference.
-The Deputy Headteacher knows how to customise this research to fit the needs of our pupils and school context.
+The Deputy Headteacher has day-to- day responsibility for co-ordinating the implementation of this policy and monitoring outcomes, with the support of the SENCo and other key members of the leadership team.

 The Leadership Team will monitor and evaluate pupil outcomes on a termly basis to track the allocation and use of pupil premium funding.
 They will also analyse the effectiveness of provision and whether it is providing value for money.